 The ITTF World Table Tennis Championships will take place in Suzhou, China from April 21st thru April 28th, 2019.
-Watch as the best table table players from around the world compete for this year’s championship.
-This year the tournament will be held in Budapest, Hungary.
-You can watch the World Table Tennis Championships from anywhere in the world with a VPN.
+Watch as the best table tennis players from around the world compete for this year’s championship.
 Table tennis, also called ping pong, has been a popular sport for quite a while.
 Watch the World Table Tennis Championships from anywhere in the world with a VPN.

 Beginning originally in 1926, the championship changed formats in 1957 to a bi-annual event.
-Singles play takes place in odd numbered years, but doubles and mixed doubles still occur every year.
+The singles play takes place in odd-numbered years, but doubles and mixed doubles still occur every year.
 You can imagine the sport has seen champions from all over, but several countries have been dominant for some time.

 China has been a force to be reckoned with since the late ’50s.
 Though they do not always win, it is hard to deny their dominance over the last 5 decades.
 Other countries that have been strong in singles play through the years include Hungary, England, Japan, and Sweden.
 Though, most of those countries have not had a strong performance in some time.

 In 2017, the last event for individual competitors, China’s own Ma Long won the men’s singles and Ding Ning won the women’s singles championship.
 Can players from China continue the trend to take home the gold and silver medals again for male and female singles matches?
 By doing so, they would be the first country in history to win the gold and silver five times in a row for both.

 Here’s a list of the trophies for each event in the tournament: